jasonhallen/jasonhallen.github.io/pages/blog/update-building-csound-guis-with-nodejs.md

 #### Complications with Apple's M1 Chips

 This isn't an Electron issue, but not all software has caught up with Apple's switch to M1/ARM chips.
 This caused incompatibility problems when I tried [NW.js](https://nwjs.io/).
 Since I had been frustrated with IPC in Electron I thought NW.js, which allows you to run Node.js packages within the renderer process, would be a better option.
-However, NW.js and csound-api did not work together because NW.js was written for the x86 architecture and csound-api was written for ARM.
+However, NW.js and csound-api did not work together because NW.js was written for the x86 architecture and csound-api was written for the ARM architecture.

 ### Getting High Resolution Data from Csound